derbenx/DBnanoAPI/README.md

  Drag and drop images to edit OR click Generate to make an image from scratch.<br>
  Pick an image in the list or choose the GENERATE row.<br>
  Click the "add task" button<br>
  Fill out the popup info.
-The ratio defaults to the closest of the image. **<br>
+The ratio defaults to the closest of the image. *1<br>
+ Choose immediate or batch by radio select. *2<br>
  Click Run Immediate/Batch button, wait for the magic.<br>
  Check your img folder where you ran the script for new images.<br>
  Then repeat<br>